dougrday/frontend-libraries/docs/findings.md

 - ✔ Provides value at compile-time, rather than runtime
 - ✔ Incredibly small and performant
 - ✔ Easy to learn and use
-- ✔ Natively uses Observer patterns, compatible with RxJS
+- ✔ Natively uses Observer patterns (RxJS-compatible)
 - ✔ Works well with Web Components
-- ✔ Write more with fewer lines of code
+- ✔ Fewest lines of code to implement
-- ✔ Less complex lifecycle events than other frameworks
+- ✔ Fewer complex lifecycle events than other frameworks

 Cons

 - ❌ New, with a smaller community
 - ❌ Has less maturity than other frameworks
-- ❌ Tooling and integrations aren't as well-established (e.g. TypeScript support is fairly new)

 ## Conclusion